sluu99/csprog/solutions/01-solutions.md

 ```
 These three lines of code asks the user to enter a number.
 * Hopefully you're familiar with `Console.Write` and `Console.WriteLine` at this point.
 * We use `Console.ReadLine` to get what the user typed.
-This function always gives us a string, which is assigned to `userInput`.
+This function always gives us a `string`, which is assigned to `userInput`.
 * Next, we use `int.Parse` to convert a string into an integer and assigns it to the variable `num1`.

 The code to get the 2nd and 3rd number is very similar.